“We’re PCI DSS compliant!” Maybe, but are you still at risk?

 genuine risk of data breach still exists.

-and if possible the entire contact center.
+and if possible the entire contact centre.

-Compliance is Not The Complete Solution
+Compliance is Not the Complete Solution

 Just because you pass a PCI audit and have a certificate to say so, it doesn't mean you're secure.

 Verizon, one of the world's largest Qualified Security Assessor (QSA) practices, surveys their own QSAs each year, along with the firms to which they provide PCI services.
-In their 2015 PCI Report, findings revealed that less than a year after being validated, less than one third of the organizations were still fully PCI DSS compliant.
+In their 2015 PCI Report, findings revealed that less than a year after being validated, less than one third of the organisations were still fully PCI DSS compliant.

 Surprisingly enough, of all the data breaches studied, not one single company was fully PCI DSS compliant at the time of the breach.